vincentprivett/record-internet-speeds/README.md

 Run speedtest-ci and saves results to a CSV file for review.
-This can also be scheduled via a CRON job.
+This can also be scheduled via a CRON job with;

+0 2-6/2 * * * /home/XXX/record_internet_speeds/script.py

+to run (at 0200, 0400 & 0600) and save the results to internet_speeds_dataset.csv within record_internet_speeds folder.

 CSV Example;